d-wiltshire/Student-Success/README.md

 Our group's overall conclusion was that student success is likely affected by a number of factors not in our dataset, and demographic information cannot be considered predictive of student success.
 However, the correlations are striking and may describe trends that could be clarified with future research.

-Screenshots of sample visualizations can be found below. **Please visit our Heroku site ([https://nyc-success-predictions.herokuapp.com/](https://nyc-success-predictions.herokuapp.com/visualizations.html)) to view additional visualizations and interact with the data.**
+Screenshots of sample visualizations can be found below.

 ### Sample Visualizations